ersul4ik/blazer/README.md

 - `./manage.py runserver 8000` - for running the web-server.
 - `celery -A config worker -l info` - for running the celery worker.

-When the project is up you should see smth like this:
-- Screen Auth

 ### Tests
 - `pytest`.
 Use this command to make sure that everything is ok.